 Day 1 included flying into Spokane and driving south to Pullman where I was staying.
 I don't assume good work from the first day but this one was an exception:

 If new to the blog you wouldn't know that I have been photographing the wheat fields in the Palouse in the state of Washington for 25 years.
 Like returning home to see an old friend.
 That lets me hit the ground running.

 In this case the landscape of the Palouse is like a canvas and the resulting photographs are different interpretations of what is there, using different light and times of day, the tools I have to work with in this minimal and sublime place to make my pictures.

 but very rewarding.
 This being mid June the fields were fairly mature and some were being harvested as the Palouse allows two growing cycles each season.

 The wheat field pictures I make serve as a continuum, my longest running series, reflecting changes in aesthetic and in proclivity and serving as a barometer on how photography itself has changed.
 The first five years I photographed wheat was with an 8 x 10 view camera in the 90's, making black and white prints in my darkroom.

-The prints are on 25 x 17 inch paper and are both easy and very difficult to make.
-Easy to get something good, impossible to get something great.
+The prints are on 25 x 17-inch paper and are both easy and very difficult to make.
+Easy to get something good, hard to get something great.